 ROS 2 Platform

 ROS 2 (Robot Operating System 2) is the second-generation version of the Robot Operating System.
-It is an open-source robotics software framework designed to provide tools and libraries to simplify the creation and management of robotic applications.
-Developed and maintained by Open Robotics, ROS 2 inherits many advantages of ROS 2 while improving its architecture and features to meet the needs of modern robotic systems.
+It is an open-source robotics software framework designed to provide tools and libraries for robot development, simplifying the creation and management of robotic applications.
+Developed and maintained by Open Robotics, ROS 2 inherits many advantages from ROS 1 while making architectural and functional improvements to meet the requirements of modern robotic systems.

-1. Install the corresponding ROS 2 development platform based on the Ubuntu version.
+1. Install the corresponding ROS 2 development platform based on your Ubuntu version.

 sudo apt install python3-colcon-common-extensions